Keith Richards: Songwriting

-Richards and Jagger began their songwriting partnership in 1963 at the insistence of manager Andrew Loog Oldham, who saw no long career for them in playing cover songs.
-The earliest Jagger/Richards collaborations were recorded by other artists, including Gene Pitney, whose rendition of "That Girl Belongs to Yesterday" was their first top ten single in the UK.
-They scored another top ten hit in 1964 with the debut single written for Marianne Faithfull, "As Tears Go By".
+Richards and Jagger began writing songs together in 1963, prompted by manager Andrew Loog Oldham, who believed the band could not depend on outside songwriters.
+The earliest Jagger/Richards collaborations were recorded by other artists, including Gene Pitney, whose rendition of "That Girl Belongs to Yesterday" was their first top-ten single in the UK.
+They scored another top-ten hit in 1964 with the debut single written for Marianne Faithfull, "As Tears Go By".

-The first top-ten hit for the Rolling Stones with a Jagger and Richards original was "The Last Time" in early 1965; "(I Can't Get No) Satisfaction" (also 1965) was their first international number one recording.
+The first top-ten hit for the Rolling Stones with a Jagger and Richards original was "The Last Time" in early 1965; "(I Can't Get No) Satisfaction" (also 1965) was their first international number-one recording.
 Richards has stated that the "Satisfaction" riff came to him in his sleep; he woke up just long enough to record it on a cassette player by his bed.
 Since Aftermath (1966) most Rolling Stones albums have consisted mainly of Jagger and Richards originals.
-Their songs reflect the influence of blues, R&B, rock & roll, pop, soul, gospel, and country, as well as forays into psychedelia and Dylanesque social commentary.
+Their songs reflect the influence of blues, R&B, rock and roll, pop, soul, gospel, and country, as well as forays into psychedelia and Dylanesque social commentary.
 Their work in the 1970s and beyond has incorporated elements of funk, disco, reggae, and punk.
 Richards has also written and recorded slow torchy ballads, such as "You Got the Silver" (1969), "Coming Down Again" (1973), "All About You" (1980) and "Slipping Away" (1989).
 His songwriting partnership with Mick Jagger is one of the most successful in history.

-In his solo career, Richards has often shared co-writing credits with drummer and co-producer, Steve Jordan.
+In his solo career, Richards has often shared co-writing credits with drummer and co-producer Steve Jordan.
 Richards has stated, "I've always thought songs written by two people are better than those written by one.
 You get another angle on it."

 Richards has frequently expressed that he feels less like a creator than a conduit when writing songs: "I don't have that God aspect about it.
 I prefer to think of myself as an antenna.
 There's only one song, and Adam and Eve wrote it; the rest is a variation on a theme."
 Richards was inducted into the Songwriters Hall of Fame in 1993.